TVrijdag/node-taglib/README.md

 * sampleRate  (integer)
 * channels    (integer)

+These properties are undefined when the audio properties are not available for the file or stream.
 Writing audio properties is not supported.

 In the second variant, which can read from a buffer, `format` should be a string as specified in [Formats](#formats).